Athens Travel Guide

 Athens is the travel hub of Greece and boasts the third largest passenger port in the world, providing the perfect means for visitors to island-hop to their heart's content.
 The famously lovely Saronic Islands are all an hour or two away from Piraeus Port by boat and Cape Sounion is a very popular day-trip from Athens.
 There are also many wonderful excursions out of Athens into mainland Greece, including trips to the mysterious site of Delphi, and the splendid Monastery of Daphni.

 Athens Eleftherios Venizelos International Airport, often just called Athens International Airport, is the main gateway to all the delights of Greece and is situated 20 miles (33km) southeast of Athens city centre.
 Get more information on Airports in Athens.

 -Athens is one of the oldest cities in the world, with a history dating back at least 3 000 years.

 -Over 40 percent of Greece's population lives in Athens.

 -Athens is considered the birthplace of democracy.

 Acropolis, Athens © GNTO

-Nowadays the city is busy and bustling.
-While the pollution, frantic gridlock and dingy buildings are a striking contrast to the open beauty of Greece's coast and islands, Athens is truly the heartbeat of the country, and ancient wonders like the Acropolis, the Parthenon, and the Temples of Zeus and Hephaesus ensure that Athens will always lure travellers.
+Today, the city is bustling.
+And though the pollution, frantic gridlock and dingy buildings are a striking contrast to the open beauty of Greece's coast and islands, Athens is truly the country's beating heart.
+Ancient wonders like the Acropolis, the Parthenon, and the Temples of Zeus and Hephaestus ensure that the city will always lure travellers.